martttizzle/Date_Now/README.md

  This screenshot the home page of Jaunt
  ![jaunt home](https://user-images.githubusercontent.com/21042727/42406394-4fc4f50a-816c-11e8-9682-05c2e4723029.png)

 The home page is the bread and butter of Jaunt.
-Here is all the user can select his options and submit to pull up a query of category of choice.
+Here the user can select from many options and submit to pull up a query of category of choice.

 ## Current Location